EricG78/flightmonitor_MQTTtoHA/README.md

  |--------------|------------|
  ![Sensors available (service: active)](/images/ServiceStart-SensorsAvailable.png) | ![Sensors unavailable (service: stop)](/images/ServiceStop-SensorsUnavailable.png)

 ## Principles
 ### dump1090-fa
 The parameters of the MQTT message are derived from the JSON file `/run/dump1090-fa/aircraft.json` (which is also used to display the aircrafts on the map @ http://127.0.0.1:8080).
 For example:
 ```JSON
 {
     "problem":"OFF",
     "total_aircraft":"14",
     "aircraft_with_positions":"11"
 }

 ```
+In Home Assistant,
+ * the fields problem is declared as binary sensors with device class "problem".
+ * the fields total_aircraft and aircraft_with_positions are declared as sensors.

 ### fr24feed
 The parameters of the MQTT message are derived from the JSON file `http://127.0.0.1:8754/monitor.json` (which is also used for status available @ http://127.0.01:8754).
 For example:
 ```JSON
 {